Home

 Wetheringsett Weathered granite stone 60cm x 30cm x 30cm at base of church buttress.

 Whepstead TL823578: The Baal Stone at Stonecross Green.
-Possible base of wayside cross, said to have been a sacrificial site.
+Doubtful base of wayside cross, said to have been a sacrificial site.

-Wissett TM370792: glacial erratic noted at Thyme Cottage (at foot of tree in front garden).
+Wissett TM371793: Glacial erratic noted at Thyme Cottage (at foot of tree in front garden).

 Woolverstone Name of village supposed to have come from Wulf's Stone, where a Viking chief sacrificed a local maiden.